mattvenn/spi-reset-investigation/README.md

 Run make gtkwave to show the vcd. vcd is generated with cocotb and an external python module not included here.

 # In the hardware scope

+Design is built with [makefile](Makefile), targets ecp5 12k.
+A python program uses spidev to make a transfer.

 yellow is clock, cyan is cs, purple is data